 This is a given, but spending time on the beach is usually free.
 Some beaches may also be the starting point for coastal trails, which are free to walk and provide you with breathtaking views of the Hawaiian shore lines.
 If you are staying in a hostel, remember you may even be able to rent free snorkeling gear, boogie boards, and surfs.
 Sunbathing, swimming, surfing, or snorkeling could then be entirely free!
 And if you’re anything like me, the first sight of tropical fish will have you hooked on snorkeling for the entire stay!

 There is a Hawaiian vacation for every budget!
 From the luxurious resorts of Kona to the hostels of Wailuku, anyone can enjoy a slice of paradise.
 We personally chose to save on accommodations, so we could splurge on experiences, and I am so glad we did.
-If you are on a very tight budget and follow all of the tips above, you should be able to plan a 10-day Hawaiian vacation for less than $1,000!
+If you are on a very tight budget and follow all of the tips above, you could be able to plan a 10-day Hawaiian vacation for less than $2,000!
 I hope you found these tips useful and now feel confident you can afford your dream vacation to the Aloha state!
 Let me know which island(s) you would like to visit in the comments below, and make sure to check my other Hawaii articles!

 Pin it for later!